uniQorn-org/graphiti/docs/PROXY_SETUP.md

 ### Check Logs

-When services start, you should see proxy configuration in the logs:
+When services start with `PROXY_USE=TRUE`, you should see proxy configuration in the logs:

 ```
-✓ OpenAI API proxy configured: proxy.company.com:8080
+✓ OpenAI API proxy enabled (PROXY_USE=TRUE)
+✓ Proxy URL: openai-proxy.company.com
-✓ Proxy authentication enabled
+✓ Proxy authentication enabled (if credentials provided)
 ✓ NO_PROXY hosts: localhost,127.0.0.1,neo4j,minio
 ```

-If no proxy is configured:
+If proxy is disabled with `PROXY_USE=FALSE`:

 ```
-✓ No proxy configured (direct connection)
+✓ Proxy disabled (PROXY_USE=FALSE or not set)
 ```

 ### Test with Translator